andregraff/Bestest_Andrea/README.md

 # Project Description

-This is an updated and improved work from the thesis work of the EPFL student Walter Emmanuel (github: https://github.com/ibpsa/project1-destest ,
+This is an updated and improved work from the thesis work of the EPFL student Walter Emmanuel (EPFL: https://infoscience.epfl.ch/record/214754 ,
                                                                                                zenodo: https://zenodo.org/record/3463414).
-This repo contains all the necessary files used to accomplish the bestest benchmark with the latest version of CitySim tool (https://www.epfl.ch/labs/leso/transfer/software/citysim/).
+This repo contains all the necessary files used to accomplish the BESTEST benchmark with the latest version of CitySim tool (https://www.epfl.ch/labs/leso/transfer/software/citysim/).

 # Contents